SEIR-7-06/mongo-lesson/README.md

 db.employees.drop()
 ```

-If you really REALLY screw up, you can drop an entire sub database:
+If you really REALLY screw up, you can drop an entire database:

 ```
 db.dropDatabase()